 Reach your arms above your head when you jump to reach maximum extension

-For an added challenge and boxing workout, shift into your fighting stance and throw a simple jab and backhand power punch before dropping into another squat.
+For an added challenge and boxing workout, shift into your boxing stance and throw a simple jab - cross punch combo before dropping into another squat.
 If you’re not used to training with squats, start slow with a normal squat and move into the jump only when you are comfortable.

 Exercise #2: Glute Bridge